- About Reading Eggs

 - MathSeeds Play and Learn – a math section for 3-9-year-olds that teach them core math concepts

-As such, ABC Reading develops programs for a wide variety of reading ages, including pre-school age.
+ABC Reading develops programs for various reading ages, including pre-school age.

 Cost, Pricing, and Subscriptions

-If you love this program, you can get a subscription for it.
+If you love this program, you can get a subscription to it.
 A subscription gives you access to all areas, including ABC Reading Eggs Junior and ABC Reading Eggspress.

 In this case, you have a few options as of February 2019, namely, buying a: